Scaffold a new service with Actions

 Possible daily routine integrations

-- Send a slack message in the R&D channel to let everyone know that a new service was created.
+- Send a Slack message in the R&D channel to let everyone know that a new service was created.